mattballo/KST-hiking-trails/README.md

-# :mount_fuji: Hiking trails in Slovakia
+# :mount_fuji: Hiking trails in Slovakia :mount_fuji:
 Members of Slovak tourists club marked slovak hiking trails.
 All hiking trails can be found on their <a href="https://www.kst.sk/index.php/znacenie-organizacia-132/znackovane-trasy">webpage</a> or in this repository.